-The first menu if the interactive mode in the i.group program asks the user to select a group.
+The first menu in the i.group program asks the user to select a group.
 If the group does not exist, the user will be asked if he or she would like to create a new group.

 This program edits imagery groups.
 You may add raster map layers to, or remove such layers from, an imagery group.
 You may also create new groups.
-Please enter the group to be created/modified GROUP: (enter 'list' for a list of groups)

-AFTER COMPLETING ALL ANSWERS, HIT <ESC> TO CONTINUE (OR <Ctrl-C> TO EXIT)
+Please enter the group to be created/modified GROUP: (enter 'list' for a list of groups) AFTER COMPLETING ALL ANSWERS, HIT <ESC> TO CONTINUE (OR <Ctrl-C> TO EXIT)

-If the word list is entered, groups that have already been created in the user's current LOCATION_NAME and MAPSET(S) will be listed.
+If the word list is entered, groups that have already been created in the user's current LOCATION_name and MAPSET(S) will be listed.
 The second menu in i.group provides the user with the following options:

-- 1. Select a different group
+Select a different group

-- 2. Edit group TITLE
+Edit group title

-- 3. Include new raster (cell) files in the group

-- or remove raster (cell) files from the group
+Include new raster (cell) files in the group or remove raster (cell) files from the group

-- 4. Assign colors to the group
+Assign colors to the group

-- 5. Create a new subgroup within the group
+Create a new subgroup within the group